oils-for-unix/oils/doc/ref/chap-front-end.md

     -n                Parse the program but don't execute it.
 Print the AST.
     --ast-format FMT  The format for the AST (text|text-abbrev) --eval FILE       Evaluate the given file, similar to the 'source' builtin.
                       Specify it multiple times to run multiple files.
-The shell stops on normal errors, as well as when $? is non-zero after evaluating a file (even if errexit is off).
+If the errexit option is on (e.g. in YSH), then the shell stops when $? is non-zero after evaluating a file.
     --tool            Run a tool instead of the shell (cat-em|syntax-tree)

 Examples:

+    ysh --eval one.ysh --eval two.ysh -c 'echo hi'  # Run 2 files first
-    osh -n -c 'hello'                    # pretty-print the AST ysh --ast-format text -n -c 'hello'  # print it full
+    osh -n -c 'hello'                               # pretty-print the AST ysh --ast-format text -n -c 'hello'             # in unabridged format
 ```

 <h3 id="config" class="osh-ysh-topic">config</h3>